-Implementation Many local and other groups are involved in environmental outreach and/or Opportunities climate action.
-These include but are not limited to Transition Streets, Pete Streets, NW Earth Institute community action courses, the Solarize Carrboro model, Awakening the Dreamer Symposiums and Game Changer Intensive, K-12 Sustainability Curriculums (Chapel Hill-Carrboro City Schools is currently developing a local version), Grey to Green Initiatives, HEAT (Heat Energy Assessment Technologies), Meatless Monday Communities, Backyard Wildlife Habitat Certification Programs, and Incentive Programs.
-Carrboro can adapt and use programs with proven track records for community engagement.
+1 1 Advertised and the same and the Implementation Many local and other groups are involved in environmental outreach and/or Opportunities climate action.
+These include but are not limited to Transition Streets, Pete (UPDATED 10-13- Streets, NW Earth Institute community action courses, the Solarize Carrboro 20) model, Awakening the Dreamer Symposiums and Game Changer Intensive, K- 12 Sustainability Curriculums (Chapel Hill-Carrboro City Schools is currently developing a local version), Grey to Green Initiatives, HEAT (Heat Energy Assessment Technologies), Meatless Monday Communities, Backyard Wildlife Habitat Certification Programs, and Incentive Programs.
+Carrboro can adapt and use programs with proven track records for community engagement- create web -based modules to raise awareness of climate action.
 Implementation Who will bring partners together?
 Challenges Who will recruit and train community facilitators?
 How can diverse populations be reached?
 Who will modify programs if needed?
 How will engagement/momentum be sustained considering the relatively transient population?
 (59% of Carrboro's residential properties are rentals).
+Resources Needed Money for education and promotion materials. (human and Leadership ideally from a nonprofit, along with Town staff. material) Support such as technical assistance and loans or grants for low-income households, stakeholder incentives, etc.